-A number of parcels in the Oldcastle Hamlet Settlement Area, totalling 103.6 hectares, are designated Future Development in the Official Plan.
-Council has authorized the undertaking of the Oldcastle Hamlet Special Planning Study for Future Development Lands in order to determine the preferred and appropriate mix of land uses for these Future Development lands.
+A number of parcels in the Oldcastle Hamlet Settlement Area, totaling 103.6 hectares, are designated Future Development in the Official Plan.
+Council has authorized the undertaking of the Oldcastle Hamlet Special Planning iii.
+Maidstone Hamlet Settlement Area

+Study for Future Development Lands in order to determine the preferred and appropriate mix of land uses for these Future Development lands.
 The planning study will include a public consultation process that engages with a range of stakeholders.
 Upon completion of the planning study, new land use designations and policies will be incorporated into the Official Plan by way of a major amendment.